docker-mailserver/docker-mailserver/docs/content/config/security/understanding-the-ports.md

 You may know of these ports as **SMTPS, POP3S, IMAPS**, which indicate the protocol in combination with a TLS connection.
 However, Explicit TLS ports provide the same benefit when `STARTTLS` is successfully negotiated; Implicit TLS better communicates the improved security to all three protocols (SMTP/POP3/IMAP over Implicit TLS).

 Additionally, referring to port 465 as SMTPS would be incorrect, as it is a submissions port requiring authentication to proceed via ESMTP, whereas ESMTPS has a different meaning (STARTTLS supported).
 Port 25 may lack Implicit TLS, but can be configured to be more secure between trusted parties via MTA-STS, STARTTLS Policy List, DNSSEC and DANE.

+#### Port 465

+We would also like to give a quick breakdown of port 465's Implicit TLS again:

+- Implicit TLS means the server _enforces_ the client into using an encrypted TCP connection, using [TLS][wikipedia-tls].
+With this kind of connection, the MUA _has_ to establish a TLS-encrypted connection from the get go (TLS is implied, hence the name "Implicit").
+Any client attempting to either submit email in cleartext (unencrypted, not secure), or requesting a cleartext connection to be upgraded to a TLS-encrypted one using `STARTTLS`, is to be denied.
+Implicit TLS is sometimes called Enforced TLS for that reason.
+- [ESMTP][wikipedia-esmtp] is [SMTP][wikipedia-smtp] + extensions.
+It's the version of the SMTP protocol that a mail server commonly communicates with today.
+For the purpose of this documentation, ESMTP and SMTP are synonymous.
+- Port 465 is the reserved TCP port for Implicit TLS Submission (since 2018).
+There is actually a boisterous history to that ports usage, but let's keep it simple.

 ## Security